Skip to content

 • At the bottom, click Create.

-• Once the label has been created, return to your record and refresh the page.
+• Once a label has been created, navigate to a record and refresh the page.
 The label will now appear for you to select.

 You can also edit or delete existing association labels.
 To manage existing association labels: